holoviz/panel/README.md

 ## Panel works with the tools you know and love

-[Panel](https://panel.holoviz.org/) is a high-level app and dashboarding framework for Python.

 Panel makes it easy to combine widgets, plots, tables and other viewable Python objects into custom analysis tools, applications, and dashboards.

 [![Panel Example](https://user-images.githubusercontent.com/42288570/211207118-23d1e6d5-0c47-4489-aab5-892de338cc3b.gif)](https://panel.holoviz.org/reference/templates/FastGridTemplate.html)